rollerworks-graveyard/RouteAutowiringBundle/README.md

 }
 ```

-The `@AcmeShopBundle/Resources/config/routing/frontend.yml` will be imported (*or registered*)
+The `@AcmeShopBundle/Resources/config/routing/frontend.yml` resource will be imported (*or registered*)
 in the 'frontend' routing-slot.
+And the `@AcmeShopBundle/Resources/config/routing/backend.yml`
+resource will be imported in the 'backend' routing slot.

 **Note:**